 HCE last conducted a study of energy efficiency savings potential in 2013, and at that time set an ambitious goal of obtaining 0.5% per year in savings through its program efforts.
-This goal was met for each of the five years 2014-2018 largely as a result of a substantial number of snowmaking upgrades and commercial LED lighting retrofits, supported by HCE's free energy audits and rebate programs administered as part of the WeCARE (With Efficiency, Conservation and Renewable Energy) program.
+This goal was met largely as a result of a substantial number of snowmaking upgrades and commercial LED lighting retrofits, supported by HCE's free energy audits and rebate programs administered as part of the WeCARE (With Efficiency, Conservation and Renewable Energy) program.
+Given the saturation in these approaches, HCE has only been able to achieve half the prior rate of energy efficiency improvements in recent years through its existing energy efficiency rebates available to all members.
+Substantial energy efficiency opportunity remains in low- and moderate-income communities where weatherization and energy efficiency program participation has been limited, and where the economic benefits of such energy efficiency gains will be meaningful to the consumer.
+In recognition of this, HCE expanded its rebates for incomequalified members in 2024, and will continue to promote these rebates in future years to those members most in need.